The University of Pittsburgh has a number of resources instructors can reference in order to best facilitate the creation of accessible materials.

 - Best Practices for Adding Captions to Your Panopto Videos

 - Adding Subtitles and Captions to your YouTube Video

-The campus computing labs maintained by Computing Services and System Development (CSSD) have JAWS, MAGic, and Kurzweilsoftware licenses for students to use while in the labs.
+The campus computing labs maintained by the University of Pittsburgh Information Technology (Pitt IT) department have JAWS, MAGic, and Kurzweilsoftware licenses for students to use while in the labs.
 In addition, there is a Braille printer in the Hillman Library computing lab.